 To estimate the intensity of sexual selection in terms of the variance in mate numbers among males, we must again recognize that sexual selection creates two classes of males (or two classes of females in sex role reversed species).
 When mating and nonmating classes of males appear, the total variance in male fitness has two components: (1) the average variance in mating success within the class of males that mate and (2) the variance in the average mating success between the classes of mating and nonmating males (Wade 1979, 1995; Shuster & Wade 2003).
-Because the average number of mates for nonmating males is uniformly zero (Wade 1979, 1995), following the form of equation 25.5a, the average variance in mate number within each of the two male categories, mating and nonmating, can be written as where V{barem} is the variance in mate numbers among the males who secure mates.
-By substitution from equation 25.5a, V{within} can be rewritten as (R/H) V{barem} , or, when the sex ratio, R, equals 1, V{within} = V{barem}/H .
-The median value of V{barem} estimated from 27 studies of diverse animal taxa is 1.04, suggesting that the distribution of females with males is approximately Poisson ($V{harem} = H = 1$).
-However, if females tend to cluster within the harems of particular males, V{harem} can become disproportionately large (Wade & Shuster 2004).
+Because the average number of mates for nonmating males is uniformly zero (Wade 1979, 1995), following the form of equation 25.5a, the average variance in mate number within each of the two male categories, mating and nonmating, can be written as where V{harem} is the variance in mate numbers among the males who secure mates.
+By substitution from equation 25.5a, V{within} can be rewritten as (R/H) V{harem} , or, when the sex ratio, R, equals 1, V{within} = V{harem}/H .
+The median value of V{harem} estimated from 27 studies of diverse animal taxa is 1.04,

-$$V{within} = (p_0)(0) + (p_s)V{harem}$$ (25.6)
+$$V{within} = (p_0)(0) = (p_S) V{barem},$$ (25.6)